Voting starts in March for the Drupal Association Board election.

 This page documents a high-level overview of the current best practice recommendations for contributing change requests, in the form of a patch file, to projects (e.g., modules, themes, Drupal core, etc) hosted on Drupal.org using Git.
 For a more advanced workflow with Git, please refer to the Advanced patch contributor guide.
-Drush issue queue commands makes it easier and faster to create and work with patches.
+Drush issue queue commands makes it an easier and faster to create and work with patches.

 Note 1: If you're unfamiliar with patching Drupal, please read the Getting Involved section on Patches.